Philadelphia State Hospital at Byberry: State operation

 The hospital was turned over to the state in 1936 and was renamed the Philadelphia State Hospital at Byberry.
-Conditions in the hospital during this time were poor, with allegations of patient abuse and inhumane treatment made frequently.
-The situation came to national attention between 1945 and 1946, when conscientious objector Charlie Lord took covert photos of the institution and the conditions inside while serving there as an orderly.
+Conditions in the hospital during this time were poor, with allegations of patient abuse and inhumane treatment frequently made.
+The situation came to national attention between 1945 and 1946, when conscientious objector Charlie Lord took covert photos of the institution and the conditions inside, while serving there as an orderly.

 The 36 black-and-white photos documented issues including dozens of naked men huddling together and human excrement lining facility hallways.
 The photos were shown to a number of people, including then-First Lady Eleanor Roosevelt, who subsequently pledged her support in pursuing national mental health reforms.
 In May 1946, Lord's photos were published in an issue of Life, creating a national "mass uproar".

 In his 1948 book, The Shame of the States, Albert Deutsch described the horrid conditions he observed:

 "As I passed through some of Byberry's wards, I was reminded of the pictures of the Nazi concentration camps.
 I entered a building swarming with naked humans herded like cattle and treated with less concern, pervaded by a fetid odor so heavy, so nauseating, that the stench seemed to have almost a physical existence of its own."

 During the 1960s, the hospital began a continuous downsizing that would end with its closure.
 During the mid-1980s, the hospital came under scrutiny when it was learned that violent criminals were being kept on the hospital's Forensic Ward (N8-2A).
 In 1985, the hospital failed a state inspection, and was accused of misleading the inspection team.

 Reports of patient abuse were still rampant through the 1980s.
 One patient had reported that one of his teeth was pulled without "Novocaine".
 Another state inspection team was sent to evaluate the hospital in early 1987.
 By the summer of 1987, five of the Philadelphia State Hospital's top officials were promptly fired after the Byberry facility once again failed the state inspection.

 Closing and abandonment

 On December 7, 1987, a press conference was held to announce the closure of the Philadelphia State Hospital at Byberry.

 The teams most recently performing investigations described the conditions as "atrocious" and "irreversible."
-Though originally supposed to close the following year, patient issues delayed the process.
+Though originally supposed to close in 1988, patient issues delayed the process.
 Most importantly, two released patients were found dead in the Delaware River in two successive days after their release.
-The hospital officially closed in June 1990, with the remaining patients and staff having been transferred to Norristown State Hospital or local community centers.
+The hospital officially closed in June 1990, with the remaining patients and staff transferred to Norristown State Hospital or local community centers.